-Jericho is said to be the oldest town on the Earth.
-A more than 30.000-years-old town.
+Jericho is said to be the oldest town on Earth.
+A more than 30,000-year-old town.
 Too good to be missed, I would add.
-Mountain of Temptation, Zaccheus Tree, Elisha’s Spring, Tel el-Sultan are sites to see in Jericho.
+Mountain of Temptation, Zaccheus Tree, Elisha’s Spring, and Tel el-Sultan are sites to see in Jericho.
 I hope to check them all out.

 There is also one more option.
-Heard of the possibility of visiting Jericho and Bethlehem in one day.
-There should be a bus opposite to the Damascus Gate in Jerusalem driving to Abu Dis.
+There’s a possibility of visiting Jericho and Bethlehem in one day from Jerusalem.
+For independent travelers who prefer traveling on their own, there should be a bus opposite the Damascus Gate in Jerusalem driving to Abu Dis.
 Just before Abu Dis the passengers who wish to proceed to Jericho, should get off the bus and take a 20-min walk or a taxi ride to Jericho.
 From Jericho, there is a bus back to Abu Dis and from Abu Dis to Bethlehem.
-Most likely at the time when I reach Jerusalem I will get better insights into this.
+Most likely by the time I reach Jerusalem, I will get better insights into this.

 Day 8: the Dead Sea, Ein Gedi, the Judean Desert, and Masada

-Dead Sea beaches are only an hour drive from Jerusalem, but to be honest the Dead Sea is pending on my Israel itinerary.
+Dead Sea beaches are only a one-hour drive from Jerusalem, but to be honest, the Dead Sea is pending on my Israel itinerary.
 After Israel, I am heading to Jordan and there I could reach the Dead Sea.
-But, Ein Gedi’s natural spring in the Judean Desert on the Dead Sea is making me pondering on this.
+But, Ein Gedi’s natural spring in the Judean Desert on the Dead Sea is making me ponder on this.

 Photos of the Masada fortress on a rock plateau in the Judean Desert have been jaw-dropping for me all my life.
-And the story of the mass suicide of almost 1.000 people to escape slavery is one of the saddest stories in the history ever.
+The story of the mass suicide of almost 1,000 people to escape slavery is one of the saddest stories in history ever.

 In the late afternoon after visiting Masada, I am heading to Eilat.
 A 3-hour bus drive takes from Masada to Eilat.